Updated: Jul 7

 Many people who are suffering are motivated to stop their suffering.
 If their level of consciousness is rising through having experienced enough suffering, it opens up the will power and desire for transformation.

 However, there are people who like to suffer.
 They identify themselves as a “victim”, and like to live in misery.
 These people also like to complain a lot, as a means to gain attention from others.
 But they are not interested in a solution.
-For them, the suffering provides them identity.
-You also won't be able to help them, unless they start asking for help.
+For them, the suffering provides them identity - and this is also a completely fine choice to take – my article would just not be any help for this personality – it would actually be contra productive.
+In my experience you also won't be able to help them, unless they start asking for help.

 1) Do some self reflection.
 Determine whether you are experiencing any form of pain right now in this moment.
 If so, feel it with all your attention, and notice it objectively.
 If not, notice that you are currently free of pain.